 As new research comes out, training techniques evolve and change.
 Reputable companies insist on continuing education to keep their trainers current.
 Some trainers figure once they have the certification, they know everything they'll ever need.
-You wouldn't want a doctor that didn't know about the latest treatments would you?
+You wouldn't want a doctor that didn't know about the latest treatments, would you?
 Why settle for a trainer that's 10, 15 or 20 years behind the times?
 When a trainer tells you who they're certified by, call the company and make sure it's been kept current.

 4. "My title is made up."

-Some trainers try to separate themselves from the pack by enhancing their title.
+Some trainers try to separate themselves from the pack by enhancing their titles.
 I've seen cards with "Master", "Elite" and "Power" put before the words "Personal Trainer."
-You should know there are no more requirements to call yourself a "Master Personal Trainer" than to call yourself just "Personal Trainer."
+You should know there are no more requirements to call yourself a "Master Personal Trainer" than to call yourself just a "Personal Trainer."
 If you see an enhanced title, ask the trainer what they did to get it.
 Chances are they just stuck it on to sound more important.

 5. "Once you pay me, good luck trying to get a refund."

-Personal trainers frequently work out of their home or as independent contractors with local gyms.
+Personal trainers frequently work out of their homes or as independent contractors with local gyms.
 When you pay them, there are often no records or controls.
 If you decide to leave after only spending part of the money, getting a refund may be difficult.
 Protect yourself by insisting on a receipt for any payments you make.
-Ask for refund policies to be put in writing, as well as how much the sessions cost and any rules about cancelling appointments.
+Ask for refund policies to be put in writing, as well as how much the sessions cost and any rules about canceling appointments.
 If that information isn't available, keep your cash.

 6. "When I train you in a gym, you may spend a lot of time waiting."